SciSpike/yaktor-docs/eclipse/ConfigureEclipse.md

 - Syntax highlighting
 - Incremental parsing (allows you to see errors immediately while typing)
-- Autocompletion (Try `Ctr-Space`)
+- Autocomplete (Try `Ctr-Space`)
 - Outlines
-- Clickthrough to navigate to referenced elements
+- Click-through to navigate to referenced elements
 - Incremental compile
 - etc.

-## Dowload eclipse
+## Download eclipse

 The first thing to do is to download a version of Eclipse that fits your need.
 Pretty much any version of Eclipse will do.